How To Use Your logo For Maximum Visibility and Brand Image

 If you write a blog, put your logo along with every post as a featured image.
 If you have a more suitable featured image, just put a small logo on one corner of the image.
 These images will show up wherever your post is listed and will give a good visibility to your brand.

 LinkedIn is a professional platform where you can have your logo placed on your company page.
-You can also share posts through this company page and while sharing the post, use your logo as the featured image.
+You can also share posts on this company page and while sharing the post, use your logo as the featured image.

 Social media has and will keep opening many more opportunities in times to come.
 Make it a point never to lose an opportunity to display your company logo wherever you can.